mariha/null-safety/README.md

 ============

 There are many `@NotNull`/`@Nullable` annotations and tools interpreting them.
 There is no standard solution.
-The aim of this project is to show some of the possible choices which together make a holistic solution to eliminate NPEs.
+The aim of this project is to show some of the possible choices which together make a holistic approach to eliminate NPEs.

-The idea to bring nullsafety to Java was [inspired by Kotlin](https://github.com/marycha/null-safety/wiki/Inspiration:-null-safety-in-Kotlin).
+The idea to bring nullsafety to Java was [inspired by Kotlin](../../wiki/Inspiration:-null-safety-in-Kotlin).

 :construction: :construction: :construction: